 All data will be verified and/or validated as appropriate.
-In brief, following the field sampling and laboratory analyses, which includes the laboratories' own QA/QC analysis, Licensee will subject all data to QA/QC procedures including, but not limited to: spot-checks of transcription; review of electronic data submissions for completeness; comparison of results to field blank and rinsate results; and, identification of any data that seem inconsistent.
-If such a datum is found, Licensee will consult with the laboratory to identify any potential sources of error before concluding that the datum is correct.
+In brief, following the field sampling and laboratory analyses, which includes the laboratories' own QA/QC analysis, YCWA will subject all data to QA/QC procedures including, but not limited to: spot-checks of transcription; review of electronic data submissions for completeness; comparison of results to field blank and rinsate results; and, identification of any data that seem inconsistent.
+If any inconsistencies are found, YCWA will consult with the laboratory to identify any potential sources of error before concluding that the data is correct.

 All verified chemical detections, including data whose results are "J" qualified, will be used for this assessment.
 Should the laboratory need to re-extract samples and re-run the sample under different calibration conditions, the data identified by the laboratory, as the most certain, will be used.
-If field-sampling conditions, as measured by the field blank and the rinsate sample results, indicate that samples have been corrupted, Licensee will identify the data accordingly.
+If field-sampling conditions, as measured by the field blank and the rinsate sample results, indicate that samples have been corrupted, YCWA will identify the data accordingly.